yingdanlu/yingdanlu/_pages/research.md

 <b>Lu, Y.</b>, Pan, J., Xu, X., & Xu, Y. (Manuscript in preparation).
 The Evolution of Propaganda in the Digital Age: Chinese Government Mobilization on Douyin.

 <b>Lu, Y.</b>, Liu, S., & Hancock, J. (Manuscript in preparation).
 Computational Approaches to Understanding Credibility in Video-Based Misinformation: An Analysis of Covid-19 Content on TikTok.

-Pan, J., <b>Lu, Y.*</b>, & Chen, A. (Manuscript in preparation).
-The Chilling Effect of Decreasing Anonymity on Chinese Social Media. [∗co-first author]

 <!--
 ## Invited Talks / Guest Lectures